UkiDLucas/book-genomics-easy-as-pi/CONTRIBUTING.md

 5) Make changes to a file

-6) commmit (you can use GitHub desktop)
+6) Commmit (you can use GitHub desktop)

 example command line commit:
 genomics-easy-as-pi-book $ git status

 	modified:   CONTRIBUTING.md

-genomics-easy-as-pi-book $git add CONTRIBUTING.md
+genomics-easy-as-pi-book $ git add CONTRIBUTING.md

+genomics-easy-as-pi-book $ git commit -m "added majority of the new content to CONTRIBUTING.md"

+genomics-easy-as-pi-book  $ git push

 7) Request Pull